-The facility also uses sustainable technology and design features to cut energy and utility costs.
-The sustainability features include: energy-efficient construction using insulated pre-cast concrete panels; a ground-sourced geothermal heating and cooling system with nearly fifty 400-foot-deep (120m) geothermal wells; radiant floor heating; a solar hot water heating system which provides hot water to building sinks and showers; solar tubes which provide daylight to interior rooms; energy-efficient lighting (including LED); and a 1,250kW biodiesel generator which provides backup power in case of power outages.
+The facility uses sustainable technology and design features to cut energy and utility costs.
+The sustainability features include: energy-efficient construction using insulated pre-cast concrete panels; a geothermal heating and cooling system with nearly fifty 400-foot-deep (120m) wells; radiant floor heating; a solar water heating system which provides hot water to building faucets; solar tubes which provide daylight to interior rooms; energy-efficient lighting (including LED); and a 1,250kW biodiesel generator which provides backup power in case of power outages.

 The project was designed by Julie Snow Architects, who also created the port of entry facility in Warroad, MN, also to USGBC LEED Gold standard, as part of the 167 land ports of entry in the USA.
 The project created contracting opportunities and jobs in this region.
 The US General Services Administration (GSA) private sector partners included Julie Snow Architects, J & J Contractors, and Robert Siegel Architects.
 In addition, there were 27 Maine-based companies that contributed to the project.

 “The St John River Valley is profoundly influenced by its roots in Acadian culture, a heritage visible in the original settlement of long narrow plots oriented toward the river,” stated Julie Snow Architects’ principal, Matthew Kreilich.